Pain & Injury Clinic, Spalding

 Stress, anxiety, and depression: Science shows links between stress, anxiety, depression and back pain, but it's not clear which comes first.

-Many cases of back pain can be initially treated at home, using some simple remedies.
+Many cases of back pain can initially be treated at home, using some simple remedies.

 Home kinesiology taping may also be worth considering.
-Taping can provide altered sensation, and a feeling of support across the back, as well as potentially helping reduce inflammation and swelling.
-We recommend Sport Tape (use this link and the discount code VICTORIA10 for 10% off your first order), and there's plenty of videos available on YouTube about how to use taping on the back (you'll likely need someone to help you!).
+Taping can provide altered sensations, and a feeling of support across the back, as well as potentially helping reduce inflammation and swelling.
+We recommend Sport Tape (use this link and the discount code VICTORIA10 for 10% off your first order), and there's plenty of videos on YouTube about how to use taping on the back (you'll likely need someone to help you!).

-GETTING PROFESSIONAL, SPECIALIST HELP FOR BACK PAIN
+WHEN TO SEEK PROFESSIONAL HELP FOR BACK PAIN

 If you've tried home remedies and they've not made a difference, you may choose to seek professional or specialist help to relieve your back pain.

 Seeing your GP may lead to a prescription for stronger painkillers, a referral to an NHS Physiotherapist or potentially a MRI scan or X-Ray.
-It's important to be aware that if an issue is seen on the scan - such as a disc issue - this may not be the cause of the pain, as many "age-related" issues, such as disc problems or osteoporosis, can be present without causing pain.
+It's important to be aware that if an issue is seen on the scan - such as a disc issue - this may not be the cause of the pain, as many "age related" issues, such as disc problems or osteoporosis, can be present without causing pain.

 Seeing a physiotherapist will often result in exercise and lifestyle advice around movement and health; physiotherapy in general and NHS physiotherapy in particular is moving towards a more "hands off" approach and focusing on movement and strength.

-REAL REVIEWS FROM PEOPLE LIKE YOU!
+WHAT OUR CLIENTS SAY: REAL REVIEWS FROM PEOPLE LIKE YOU!

-After having 7-8 weeks of ongoing lower back issues…Greg has worked his magic with two sessions.
-He is very friendly and makes you feel at home, highly recommend 5* thank you
+Vicci says: "After having 7 - 8 weeks of ongoing lower back issues, Greg has worked his magic with two sessions.
+He is very friendly and makes you feel at home, highly recommended, 5*, thank you."

+Lindsay says: "Went to see Greg for a hip problem and a sore toe.
 Greg is super knowledgeable and really does have magic hands.
 Very relaxed environment and came out feeling like a new woman.
 Greg and Vic run a super friendly business, such a credit to Spalding's community.
-Thank you.
+Thank you."

-Came to see Greg with some pain I was suffering for a while which was getting progressively worse down one side of my body.
+Luke says: "Came to see Greg with some pain I was suffering for a while which was getting progressively worse down one side of my body.
 Greg completely put me at ease as soon as I walked in, he worked his magic, and I was a new person within a matter of days.
-4 weeks worth of pain gone.
-Would fully recommend!
+4 weeks worth of pain, gone.
+Would fully recommend!"